 The Fairly Godmother … Yes!
 Fairly.
 Haha!

 One other special magical touch I added to our trip was the Fairly Godmother gifts.
 Now, I know it’s Fairy and not Fairly.
 My use of the word “Fairly” was intentional because I most certainly am not the REAL FAIRY GODMOTHER.
-Merriam-Webster has a definition of fairly as “to some degree or extent; but not very or extremely” so there’s that.
+Merriam-Webster has a definition of fairly as “to some degree or extent, but not very or extremely” so there’s that.
 Haha!
-You know how it’s illegal to impersonate a real police officer?
+Do you know how it’s illegal to impersonate a real police officer?
 Yeah… I don’t want to get caught impersonating the real Fairy Godmother either… just in case.
 Okay … I know … I know.
 I’m a rule follower.
 Just say, “okay” and love me anyway.
 Haha!

 You can do this too without it being a budget buster.
 I bought small Disney gifts and placed one with a note, on the dresser while the girls were asleep each night.
-I bought these in advance from Target, Walmart, Amazon, or Hot Topic to save money and most all of them were under $10 each.
+I bought these in advance from Target, Walmart, Amazon, or Hot Topic to save money and almost all of them were under $10 each.
 I bought Minnie Ears, a Disney necklace, hair accessories, a mirrored compact, an autograph book and marker, a small stuffed animal, and Disney mystery figures.
 You could even get a set of mystery pins for trading, from Disney.com and spread them out each night.
 That is very cheap and covers every night of a week’s vacation.
 Anyway, just a fun touch.

 I found some fun Disney themed ideas for your own version of The Fairly Godmother at Target and on Amazon.
 Haha!